-You will receive foster care allowance to help you pay for any child or children that you’re caring for.
-The total amount you receive will depend on factors such as where you live, how old the child is and which fostering service you use.
-But to give you a rough idea, you will usually receive a minimum of between £132 and £231 a week.
-You will also be entitled to receive qualifying care relief, which means you’ll get tax relief for every week that you foster a child and will be able to earn £10,000 from fostering before you have to start paying tax.
-To find out more about what financial help is available to foster carers, have a read of the Government guidance, here.
+You’ll receive foster care allowance to help you pay for any child or children that you’re caring for.
+The total amount you receive will depend on factors such as where you live, how old the child is, and which fostering service you use.
+But to give you a rough idea, you’ll usually receive a minimum of between £154 and £270 a week.

-It’s also worth getting in touch with your local fostering services to ask what sort of financial support they might be able to offer.
-Some may offer you an additional payment on top of your foster care allowance, to express their gratitude for your time, skills and/or experience.
+It’s also worth getting in touch with your local fostering services to ask if they can provide any financial support.
+Some may offer you an additional payment on top of your foster care allowance to express their gratitude for your time, skills, and/or experience.

 How long can I foster a child or young person for?

-If you decide to opt for short-term fostering then you will look after children for a few weeks or months whilst alternative plans are made for their future.
-Sometimes this happens when the birth family needs time to sort themselves out, so that they can better care for their child later on.
+If you decide to foster on a short-term basis, you’ll look after children for a few weeks or months whilst alternative plans are made for their future.
+Sometimes this happens when the birth family needs time to sort themselves out so that they can better care for their child later on.

 - Emergency fostering – where you give a child someone safe to live for a few nights or weeks.
 Sometimes you might only get 24 hours notice.

-- Respite or short breaks – this type of fostering will allow you to care for children with physical or mental disabilities, special educational needs, or behavioural issues on a temporary basis while their parent or carer takes a break.
+- Respite or short breaks – this type of fostering will allow you to care for children with physical or mental disabilities, special educational needs, or behavioural issues temporarily while their parent or carer takes a break.

-Long-term fostering will see you looking after a child for a longer period of time.
-Often children who need fostering long-term cannot go back to living with their birth family for various reasons.
-In this case, you will often look after a child until they are an adult.
+Long-term fostering will see you looking after a child for a longer period.
+Often children who need fostering long-term can’t go back to living with their birth family for various reasons.
+In this case, you’ll often look after a child until they’re an adult.

-- Fostering with a view of adopting – where you will foster a child that you hope to eventually adopt.
-If you do decide to adopt a child and become their legal guardian, you will be entitled to adoption pay and leave when the child comes to live with you.
+- Fostering with a view of adopting – where you’ll foster a child that you hope to adopt one day.
+If you do decide to adopt a child and become their legal guardian, you’ll be entitled to adoption pay and leave when the child comes to live with you.

 Other types of fostering

-Other types of fostering, where the length of time that you care for a child will be determined by their individual circumstances, can include:
+Other types of fostering – where the length of time that you care for a child will be determined by their circumstances – can include…

-- ‘Family and friends’/kinship – where you will look after a child that is already part of your family, or who belongs to a friend.
+- ‘Family and friends’/kinship – where you’ll look after a child who is already part of your family or belongs to a friend.
 It’s best to contact your local council about this type of fostering.

-- Remand – this type of fostering requires specialist training and will see you caring for young people who have been remanded by the court.
+- Remand – this type of fostering requires specialist training and will see you caring for young people who’ve been remanded by the court.

 - Specialist therapeutic – this type of fostering is only for experienced foster carers and will require a set of specialist skills.
 You will provide specialist therapeutic care for children or young people with challenging behaviour or complex needs.

-Some people decide to foster a single child for many years, whilst others might foster many different children on a short-term basis over many years.
+Some people decide to foster a single child for an extensive period, while others might foster many different children on a short-term basis over many years.

 What are the benefits?